danyangzhao/chessville/progress.md

 1. Players now reliably receive wheat when crops are ready
 2. The farm system is more robust against data inconsistencies
 3. If one method fails, multiple fallback mechanisms ensure players still receive their wheat
-4. Enhanced logging provides better visibility for debugging
+4. Enhanced logging makes debugging easier
 5. The system is now more tolerant of unexpected states or errors

 **Date Fixed:** 2025-03-03